Mondrian Hotel London

 bed

-The bed looks out directly out onto river and separate lounge, dining area and business desk are great if you are entertaining.
+The bed looks out directly out onto the river and a separate lounge, dining area and business desk are great if you are entertaining.

 15